jro1234/admdinstaller/README.md

    p.close()
    adaptivemd.Project.list()
    ```
    After the initialize, the second listing should tell you `['funone']`.
-Go
+Now
+   quit python then go
    ahead and run a `kill_amongod` command, which safely kills your `mongod`
    instance given that only 1 is active (otherwise you can't specify which,
    so don't use it then unless it doesn't matter).

 4. Run a workflow test from the same location you're already at.
 Just do
    ```bash
    ./workflow-simplest.sh